Skip to main content

 // internal/functions/http_functions.go

-func (r *OttoRuntime) httpFetch(call otto.FunctionCall) otto.Value {
+func (r *GojaRuntime) httpFetch(call goja.FunctionCall) goja.Value {

 if len(call.ArgumentList) < 1 {

-return otto.UndefinedValue()
+return goja.Undefined()

 }